github/docs/เนื้อหา/เริ่มต้น/ใช้-github/keyboard-shortcuts.md

 ---
 ## About keyboard shortcuts

-Typing <kbd>?</kbd> in {% data variables.product.product_name %} brings up a dialog box that lists the keyboard shortcuts available for that page.
+Typing <kbd>?</kbd> in {100% data variables.product.product_name100 %} brings up a dialog box that lists the keyboard shortcuts available for that page.
 You can use these keyboard shortcuts to perform actions across the site without using your mouse to navigate.

 Below is a list of some of the available keyboard shortcuts.